 Processing must also comply with extremely rigorous food safety challenges, making the development of rapid and high throughput safety evaluation techniques of the highest relevance for the evaluation of risk management in the food industry.

-We hope that the publication of Sustainable Food Processing (specialty section of Frontiers in Sustainable Food and Agriculture) will be an important contribution for the technological development of the food industry.
-Innovative and cutting-edge research will be published in the following subjects: novel technologies for food processing and preservation, functional foods, active and functional packaging, process integration in food processing, novel technologies for food waste and by-product processing, food waste and by-products for the production of bioactives, food processing for increased food safety and risk management in food processing.
+The Sustainable Food Processing section welcomes high quality and original contributions on novel technologies for food processing and preservation, functional foods, active and functional packaging, process integration in food processing, novel technologies for food waste and by-product processing, food waste and by-products for the production of bioactives, food processing for increased food safety, and risk management in food processing.

 Sustainable Food Processing welcomes submissions of the following article types: Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Sustainable Food Processing, where they are peer-reviewed by the Associate and Review Editors of the specialty section.